Barrett's Esophagus Treatment Center

 We Pioneered Radiofrequency Ablation for Treatment of Barrett’s Esophagus

 As recently as a decade ago, a common treatment of Barrett’s esophagus was radical surgery in which the esophagus was removed and the stomach was shifted up to the neck.
 At Jefferson, we pioneered radiofrequency ablation (RFA), a procedure that restores the normal structure, color, and layered arrangement of cells within the esophagus in a majority of patients.
 RFA spares 80 to 90 percent of patients having their esophagus removed.
-RFA typically only requires four 30-minute outpatient procedures at intervals of three months.
+RFA typically only requires four 30-minute outpatient procedures at intervals of two to four months.

 How is RFA performed?